orlandocaraballo/sei/outlines/37-bakery-presentation/morning-exercise.md

 # Morning Exercise

-Download the code from this zip file [here](./morning-exercise.zip) that has three images and two buttons, write javascript code in the `main.js` file to create a carousel from the images provided.
+Download the code from this folder [here](./code-exercise.zip) that has three images and two buttons, write javascript code in the `main.js` file to create a carousel from the images provided.
 In this carousel when you click on the `Previous` button it should shift all images to the left by 1 image.
 When clicking the `Next` button it should move all images to the right by one image.

 Here is an example of using the previous button: